Artificial Vision Through Retinal Implants

 Abstract: Convolutional Neural Network-based Inverse Encoder for Optimization of Retinal Prosthetic Stimulation

-In: The Artificial Vision Symposium – The International Symposium on Visual Prosthetics
+In: Artificial Vision – The International Symposium on Visual Prosthetics

 2023